-All R exercises must be submitted as a clear and executable script.
+All R exercises must be submitted as a clear and executable script with comments.
 Homework will be marked down a grade for each day it is late (From an A to B, not from A to A-).
-Problem sets should be clearly written or preferably typed and turned in as a hard copy in class the day they are due.
+Problem sets should be clearly written or preferably typed and emailed to me day they are due before class.
 If you do not receive full credit for a problem, you can resubmit the problem for half-credit.
 For me to keep track of resubmissions please clearly mark which problem you are resubmitting.
 You must also attach your initial submission when resubmitting homework.
 All resubmissions must be turned in no later than one week after they are returned.
 Unlike the initial submission, no late resubmissions will be accepted.